 The best players to suit up for both the Mets and Phillies

 The Mets have been around for 62 years.
 The Phillies date all the way back to 1883.
-As the two clubs meet in this year’s London Series, their rich histories are in the international spotlight.
+As the two clubs meet in the postseason for the first time in Game 1 of the National League Division Series on Saturday, their rich histories are in the October spotlight.

-The two franchises are rivals in the National League East division and have faced off in some classic games over the years.
+The two franchises are rivals in the NL East division and have faced off in some classic games over the years.
 Some of the greatest players in baseball history suited up for the Mets or Phillies during their careers.
 And some even played for both.

 Here’s a look at the 10 best players to don the uniform of the Mets and the Phillies (based on overall player record and contributions to both clubs):